Jack Faszholz: Career and education

 Faszholz was inducted into the Red Wings Hall of Fame in 1990, winning more games than any other pitcher in franchise history with 80 career victories.

 While playing professional baseball, he also attended Concordia Seminary in St. Louis, Missouri, during the fall semester of each year, beginning in 1947 and finally graduating in 1958.
 He then became an ordained pastor of the Lutheran Church–Missouri Synod and taught first at Lutheran high schools in St. Louis, then at Concordia University in Austin, Texas.

-Death
+He coached Concordia's baseball team, and the team's former stadium, Keller-Faszholz Field, was named after him and another coach, James Keller.
+Faszholz was inducted into Concordia's athletics hall of fame in 2014.

 Faszholz died in 2017 in Belle, Missouri, at the age of 89.